tari-project/rfcs/src/RFC-0201_TariScript.md

 \tag{8}
 $$

-The final CAPK Signature is combined as follows:
+The final CAPK signature is combined as follows:

 $$
 \begin{aligned}